 If you have registered via our website, you will be able to log in to your profile to edit and update your personal information.
 To do so, please follow one of the following links, dependent on which site you originally registered with:

-Alternatively, you can email us at [email protected] with the word ‘REMOVE’ in the subject line and the email address you wish to be removed from the system.
+Alternatively, you can email us at [email protected] with the word ‘REMOVE’ in the subject line and details (eg: Email Address) you wish to be removed from the system.
 Please note that it may take up to 28 days to action your request via either of these methods.

 Each marketing email we send also contains an unsubscribe link.
 Opting out of marketing communications will be honoured unless a later opt-in is received for the same contact details.